The Tulip mania 1936

 The Crypto-currencies are the Tulip mania of the 21st century

 The first tulip in Europe was seen in Augsburg, in Germany, in 1559, and was imported from Constantinople -Turkey, where it had long been a favorite.
 Ten or eleven years after this the plant was in great demand in Holland and Germany.
-Wealthy burghers of Amsterdam sent direct to Constantinople for their precious bulbs, and paid extravagant prices for them.
+Wealthy citizens of Amsterdam went directly to Constantinople to get their precious bulbs and paid extravagant prices for them.

 |Two lasts of wheat||$ 179|